IBM/aspera-cli/README.md

 # <a name="installation"></a>Installation

-In order to use the tool or the gem, it is necessary to install those components:
+It is possible to install *either* as a docker container or step by step on the native host:

 * [Ruby](#ruby) version >= > 2.4
 * [aspera-cli](#the_gem)